 CBD Tinctures for Pets

 Our CBD tinctures for pets include the same formula as our original tincture for humans.
-The only difference is the lower dose.
+The only difference is the lower amount.
 Give after or during mealtime.

 CBD Dog Chewables

-Dog chews and bites are other common pet CBD products.
-Check how many milligrams are in each CBD dog bite or soft chew and dose accordingly to its potency and your pet’s weight.
-Our bites are made with human-grade, organic ingredients including oat flour, molasses, oat bran, CBD oil and coconut oil.
+Dog chews are other common pet CBD products.
+Check how many milligrams are in each CBD soft chew and give an amount accordingly to its potency and your pet’s weight.

 Davis says keep an eye out for ingredients known to be harmful to pets, such as raisins, avocados, xylitol (artificial sugar), chocolate and more.

-“I would strongly advise talking to your veterinarian or cannabis counselor prior to dosing on your own,” she says.
+“I would strongly advise talking to your veterinarian or cannabis counselor prior to giving an amount on your own,” she says.

 Pet parents will usually see a positive effect in 1 to 2 weeks.
 If using CBD isolate products, the positive effect may taper off after a few months.
 They may need to change over to a full spectrum product, she adds.